mrv777/ardor-ts/README.md

 ## Installation

-This library is published to GitHub's and npmjs's npm registry.
+This library is published on GitHub's and npmjs's npm registry.

 ### Npmjs Registry